 If buying and hoping for a breakout of the ceiling, you may have your stop loss at support.
 See below.
 You want to enter at the red arrow, but the market goes against you, the red cross is your stop loss.

-What is a false Breakout?
+What is a False Breakout?

-False breakout occur when the markets may appear to be heading for the above or below move you expect, but after starting to go in that direction, change course and start to head in an opposite direction.
+False breakout occurs when the markets may appear to be heading for the above or below move you expect, but after starting to go in that direction, change course and start to head in an opposite direction.
 This is why having a stop loss as per the above is vital.

 The yellow are all examples of false breakouts.